Adaptive Parameter Estimation under Finite Excitation: Introduction

+In this paper, we present a novel estimator that can achieve the exponential convergence of parameter estimation error, even though the PE condition is relaxed to the FE condition.
+First, we discuss those issues encountered in currently prevalent estimators under different excitation conditions, i.e., the PE and FE conditions.
+Here a standard linear parameterization model is constructed by introducing the pre-filtering approach.
+Beginning at the cost function, a detailed step-by-step derivation is reported based on the Newton algorithm where a time-varying forgetting factor and a time-varying weight factor are introduced to ensure the boundedness of APE, culminating in the proposed Newton-based estimator (NBE).
+Then, the analysis of convergence in the NBE is given, comparing with previous prevalent APE schemes discussed.
+And scenarios involving the presence of disturbances are also accounted for in the analysis.
+Finally, comparative simulations are conducted to evaluate the theoretical studies.

 The remainder of this paper is organized as follows.
-Section II outlines important definitions and notations.
-Section III presents the proposed estimators.
-The main theorem and key lemmas are proven in Section IV.
-Section V reports the results of numerical simulations, and Section VI provides the concluding remarks.
+Section II provides an overview of important definitions and notations, along with a review of prevalent approaches and their convergence properties.
+The detailed derivation, including some key lemmas, is presented in Section III and the main theorem is further given in Sections IV and V. Then Section VI reports the results of numerical simulations.
+Section VII is the conclusion of this paper.